 Rafiki’s Planet Watch

 This is another activity that my son loved!
-We didn’t start this until our last day.
+Unfortunately, we didn’t start this until our last day.
 So, he was only able to earn about 10 badges before we had to leave.
-He learned a lot in a short amount of time too!
-This kept him engaged and opened his eyes to a lot of the details in the park.
+He learned a lot in a short amount of time though!
+This kept him engaged and opened his eyes to a lot of details throughout the park.

 Winter Summerland Miniature Golf

 Winter Summerland is next to Blizzard Beach Water Park.
 There are two 18-hole courses here: one winter themed and one summer themed.
-This is where Santa and the elves come when it’s not Christmas time.
-Christmas music plays throughout the course.
 All of the holes are cleverly designed.
 The winter side is filled with snow, igloos, and ice hockey.
 The summer side has sand, water, and surfboards.

-It never seems too crowded here either.
+It’s never too crowded at Winter Summerland.
 The staff does a great job of spreading out the start times of parties, so that you never feel rushed or that you are rushing the people in front of you.
 If you book a vacation package from Disney, you will receive vouchers for a free round of mini golf for 4 people in your party.
 Who doesn’t love free mini golf?!?!

 Animal Viewing Areas at Animal Kingdom Lodge

 If you have read our article about the animals on Kilimanjaro Safaris, you know we love looking at animals.
-If you also enjoy it, then you have to make a trip to Animal Kingdom Lodge.
+To see more animals, head over the Animal Kingdom Lodge for another hidden gem of Disney World.
 The back doors of the lobby open up to the animal viewing areas on the savannah there at the lodge.

 Animal Trails at Animal Kingdom

 There you have it: seven of the best hidden gems at Disney World.
-We try to do all of these on every trip.
-Not only are they entertaining things to do, but they are usually not that crowded.
+Not only are they entertaining things to do, but they provide a nice break from the crowds.
 I hope you take time to discover these hidden gems at Disney World on your next trip.
-For more ideas on what to do in the parks, see our magical must-do’s for kids.
-Need help planning your trip?
-Read our step-by-step guide, best resources, and quick tips.
-Happy travels!